Yet-Another-Software-Team/ku-work/backend/README.md

 - `EMAIL_PROVIDER`: Choose what email provider to use (dummy, SMTP, gmail, ...)
 - `EMAIL_TIMEOUT_SECONDS`: Specify the timeout duration of email sending attempt in seconds

+**Email Retry Configuration**
+- `EMAIL_RETRY_MAX_ATTEMPTS`: Maximum number of retry attempts for failed emails (default: 3)
+- `EMAIL_RETRY_INTERVAL_MINUTES`: Minutes to wait before retrying failed emails (default: 5)
+- `EMAIL_RETRY_MAX_AGE_HOURS`: Maximum age of emails to retry in hours (default: 24)

+The email service automatically retries emails that fail with temporary errors (e.g., network issues, rate limits, timeouts).
+Each retry attempt is tracked in the database (`RetryCount` field), and emails that exceed the maximum retry attempts are marked as permanent failures.

 If you use other provider than dummy follow the [configuration guide](./email_config.md) here.

 ## Running the Application